 Prior to my experience, I had suffered from horrendous period pains but never felt comfortable bringing it up in the workplace.
 It never felt like a “good-enough” excuse to ask for a day off.
 But, I will never take that attitude again, workplaces need to overtly call it out, and encourage women to speak up if they have any cervical issues, because the physical and mental toll of these conditions is really significant.
 In addition to this, I think men need to help women feel comfortable talking about these conditions.
 There’s a weird, almost immature view sometimes that comes from talking about periods or “aunt Flo”- it’s something so natural, we talk about pregnancies, so what’s the big deal with the important stuff in between?

 Thanks, Vijaya.
-Find out more about the Eve Appeal now, get the lowdown on the five gynaecological cancers here, and join our very own Dr HANX for information and resources around cervical cancer in our Naked Truths series here.
+Shop The Pap Set's second drop here (but you might wanna hurry), find out more about the Eve Appeal now, get the lowdown on the five gynaecological cancers here, and join our very own Dr HANX for information and resources around cervical cancer in our Naked Truths series here.